Facts & figures on every Allegheny River HR

 Here’s everything you need to know about the baseballs that have landed in the Allegheny River and the hitters who sent them there.
 Special thanks to the Pirates for their diligent record-keeping on this topic.

 How many different players have homered into the river?
-38, with Bryan Reynolds (Sept.
-18, 2020) being the newest member of the club.
+46, with Oneil Cruz (Sept.
+6, 2022) being the newest member of the club.

 How many of those home runs landed in the river on the fly?
 Only five, and Josh Bell (May 8 and 22, 2019) is responsible for two of them.
 The others were hit by Daryle Ward (July 6, 2002), Garrett Jones (June 2, 2013, making him the first Pirates player to accomplish this feat) and Pedro Álvarez (May 19, 2015).